-We work closely with Government, representing the sharing economy community, and lobbying for changes to protect consumers and sharing economy businesses.
+We work closely with Government and policymakers, representing the sharing economy community, and lobbying for changes to protect consumers and sharing economy businesses.

-Our members are asked to sign up to a central code of conduct, which sets out standards for staff training, safety and complaints procedures.
+Our members agree to a central code of conduct, to maintain and set standards for staff training, safety and complaints procedures.
 Click on the link below to read the full Code of Conduct.Our Code of Conduct

-SEUK was launched in March 2015 following a Government-commissioned independent review, entitled ‘Unlocking the UK’s Sharing Economy’.
-This was authored by Debbie Wosskow, founder of Love Home Swap, in November 2014.About us
+Sharing Economy UK was launched in March 2015 following a Government-commissioned independent review, entitled ‘Unlocking the UK’s Sharing Economy’, published in November 2014.About us

 Our three key objectives